 Controlled ovarian stimulation may make pregnancy more likely and may help women become pregnant more quickly.
 This treatment may result in more than one fetus.

 Controlled ovarian stimulation involves the following:

-Women are given a fertility drug (clomiphene), which stimulates several eggs to mature and be released, and human chorionic gonadotropin (hCG), which triggers ovulation, for up to three menstrual cycles.
+Women are given a fertility drug (clomiphene Clomiphene The ovaries do not release an egg each month, as usually occurs during a menstrual cycle.
+Ovulation problems can result from dysfunction of the part of the brain and the glands that control... read more ), which stimulates several eggs to mature and be released, and human chorionic gonadotropin (hCG), which stimulates ovulation, for up to three menstrual cycles.

-Women have the same chance of pregnancy (about 65%) whether unsuccessful treatment with clomiphene plus hCG or whether human gonadotropins are given next, before in vitro fertilization is tried.
-However, women become pregnant more quickly and are less likely to have a pregnancy with three or more fetuses when in vitro fertilization is done immediately after unsuccessful treatment with clomiphene plus hCG than when human gonadotropins are given next.
+Women have the same chance of pregnancy (about 65%) whether unsuccessful treatment with clomiphene plus hCG is followed by stimulation with gonadotropins plus hCG or immediately by in vitro fertilization.
+However, women become pregnant more quickly and are less likely to have a pregnancy with three or more fetuses when unsuccessful treatment with clomiphene is immediately followed by in vitro fertilization.
+Thus, if clomiphene plus intrauterine insemination is unsuccessful, the next step is often in vitro fertilization.

 Some evidence suggests that women who are over 38 and have unexplained infertility conceive more quickly when in vitro fertilization is done before controlled ovarian stimulation is tried.